-- (a) The following definitions apply to this division 2, except where an alternate definition has specifically been made applicable: - (1) Affidavit of intended utilization: An affidavit, in a form prescribed by the Director, stating the bidder's intent to meet the MBE/WBE goals or to timely request a waiver of the MBE/WBE goals. - (2) Award of contract: Execution of a Contract and, if necessary, City council or park board authorization. - (3) Bid: An offer to enter into a Contract submitted pursuant to an invitation for bid. - (4) Bidder: Any - (5) person who submits a bid to the City or an Incentive Agency in response to an invitation for bid. - (6) Bid opening: The event whereby bids are opened and read aloud at the place, date and time specified in the invitation for bid and any subsequent amendment thereto. - (7) Bid shopping: The practice whereby a person divulges or requires another to divulge a subcontractors bid or proposal for the purpose of securing a lower bid or proposal. - (8) Board or Boards: Fairness in Construction Board, Fairness in Professional Services and Goods Board, or both, as applicable.
+- (a) The following definitions apply to this division 2, except where an alternate definition has specifically been made applicable: - (1) Affidavit of intended utilization: An affidavit, in a form prescribed by the director, stating the bidder's intent to meet the MBE/WBE goals or to timely request a waiver of the MBE/WBE goals. - (2) Agency head: Person authorized to act on behalf of an agency. - (3) Award of contract: Execution of a contract and, if necessary, city council or park board authorization. - (4) Bid: An offer to enter into a contract submitted pursuant to an invitation for bid. - (5) Bidder: Any person who submits a bid to the city or an agency in response to an invitation for bid. - (6) Bid opening: The event whereby bids are opened and read aloud at the place, date and time specified in the invitation for bid and any subsequent amendment thereto.

-- (9) Budget: The budget for professional services and goods and services or construction services, as applicable, which is the subject of a Contract for which M/WBE goals are to be set pursuant to this division. - (10) City: City of Kansas City, Missouri. - (11) City department: Department of the City or the division of procurement services when acting on behalf of a city department director. - (12) Commercially useful function: Real and actual services that are a distinct and verifiable element of the contracted work based upon private sector trade or industry standards.
+- (7) Bid shopping: The practice whereby a person divulges or requires another to divulge a subcontractors bid or proposal for the purpose of securing a lower bid or proposal. - (8) City: City of Kansas City, Missouri. - (9) City department: Department of the city or the division of procurement services when acting on behalf of a department director. - (10) Commercially useful function: Real and actual services that are a distinct and verifiable element of the contracted work based upon private sector trade or industry standards.
 Determination that an enterprise performs a commercially useful function will be made based on the following considerations: - a.
-An MBE or WBE performs a commercially useful function when it is responsible for execution of the ordinary and necessary work of the Contract and is carrying out its responsibilities by actually performing, managing, and supervising the work involved.
-To perform a commercially useful function, the MBE or WBE must also be responsible, with respect to materials and supplies used on the Contract, for negotiating price, determining the quality and quantity, ordering the material, installing (where applicable) and paying for the material itself.
+An MBE or WBE performs a commercially useful function when it is responsible for execution of the ordinary and necessary work of the contract and is carrying out its responsibilities by actually performing, managing, and supervising the work involved.
+To perform a commercially useful function, the MBE or WBE must also be responsible, with respect to materials and supplies used on the contract, for negotiating price, determining the quality and quantity, ordering the material, installing (where applicable) and paying for the material itself.
 To determine whether an MBE or WBE is performing a commercially useful function, one must evaluate the following: - 1.
 The amount of work subcontracted; and - 2.
 Industry practices; and - 3.
-Whether the amount the enterprise is to be paid under the Contract is commensurate with the work it is actually performing; and - 4.
+Whether the amount the enterprise is to be paid under the contract is commensurate with the work it is actually performing; and - 4.
 Whether the MBE or WBE has the skill and expertise to perform work for which it is being utilized; and - 5.
 The credit claimed for its performance of the work; and - 6.
 Other relevant factors. - b.
-An MBE or WBE does not perform a commercially useful function if its role is limited to that of an extra participant in a transaction, Contract, or project through which funds are passed in order to obtain the appearance of MBE or WBE participation.
-In determining whether an MBE or WBE is such an extra participant, one must examine similar transactions, particularly those in which MBEs or WBEs do not participate. - c.
-Whether the MBE or WBE is participating in the Contract as a middle person or broker in the normal course of that business or trade by purchasing the goods and/or services from another business, thereby qualifying expenditures for such goods and/or services to be counted toward utilization requirements for MBEs and WBEs.
+An MBE or WBE does not perform a commercially useful function if its role is limited to that of an extra participant in a transaction, contract, or project through which funds are passed in order to obtain the appearance of MBE or WBE participation.
+In determining whether an MBE or WBE is such an extra participant, one must examine similar transactions, particularly those in which MBEs or WBEs do not participate.